Baptistemontan/leptos_i18n/docs/book/src/06_features.md

 #### `show_keys_only`

-This feature makes every translations to only display it's corresponding key, this is usefull to track untranslated strings in you application.
+This feature makes every translations to only display it's corresponding key, this is useful to track untranslated strings in you application.

 #### `suppress_key_warnings`